The opening of Nemesis Sub-Terra was not exactly warmly received by the majority of guests that experienced it in its initial condition.

 While it was pretty unforgivable for Alton Towers to present a major new ride in such a condition, they have certainly listened and learned from the backlash.

-They have managed to turn a confusing and anticlimatic attraction into one of Britian’s finest dark rides – of which it already has one example in Hex.
+The park has managed to turn a confusing and anticlimactic attraction into one of Britain’s finest dark rides – of which it already has one example in Hex.

 As you now prepare to enter the Phalanx facility, you are ushered into the pre-lift batching area by the in-character staff in a less aggressively audible manner as before.